 Emerald Coaches Green Hydrogen Mobility Project

-The project proponent is planning a long-term conversion of its full fleet of over 120 vehicles from diesel fuel usage to hydrogen fuel cell electric (HFCE) vehicles, with the first of such vehicles planned to be introduced by mid-2024.
+The project proponent is planning a long-term conversion of its full fleet of over 120 vehicles from diesel fuel usage to hydrogen fuel cell electric (HFCE) vehicles, with the first of these vehicles planned to be introduced by late 2024/early 2025.

 Main proponents: